Agni Devi: Controversy

 Three days before the release of the film, the lead actor Bobby Simha filed a complaint at Nandambakkam police station against director John Paulraj.
 In his complaint, Simha said that he had only acted in the film for five days and had opted out of the film after the director had shot scenes which were not in sync with the script narrated to the actor.
 Simha also mentioned that most of the scenes in the film featuring him were shot with body double and VFX.

 Despite the report, the film had a theatrical release across Tamil Nadu.
 Simha later added that he sensed the team was unprofessional by the fourth day of shoot as the director had veered away from the agreed decision to base the plot on a novel written by Rajeshkumar.
 Furthermore, Simha was unhappy with the sudden involvement of a co-director named Sham Surya, who was also given directorial credits for the project.
 Despite a request from the Nadigar Sangam to settle the issue amicably, Simha refused to co-operate and announced his intentions of seeking judicial action.
 Lamenting the inactivity of the professional association, Simha highlighted that the Nadigar Sangam had failed to assist him during previous disagreements about the films, Chennai Ungalai Anbudan Varaverkirathu (2015) and Meera Jaakirathai (2016).

+Reception

+Srivatsan S of The Hindu wrote, "There are bad films.
+There are horrible films.
+And there’s Agni Devi, that takes blandness to a whole new dimension."
+Ashameera Aiyappan of The New Indian Express gave 2/5 stars and wrote, "There are films that infuriate you, ones that irritate.
+But Agni Devi pushed me into a zone of indifference.
+I couldn’t bring myself to even hate or mock it with a vengeance.
+All I could do was just wonder how the movie got made in the first place."
+Kirubhakar Purushothaman of India Today gave 1.5/5 stars and wrote, "Agni Devi is a silly and superficial political thriller that has a most horrendous climax."
+Anjana Shekar of The News Minute wrote, "Agni Devi looks promising for about 10 minutes and then goes steadily haywire after that - is it no good because the actor walked out of the project or did he walk out because it was no good?
+We may never know."